gary9204/StuckFactsheet/doc/source/test_manual/test_cases/case_sheet_close_view.rst

    a. *Expect:* Dialog and window disappear.
    #. *Expect:* *Application* closes.

-..
-Note:: Move the following steps to text case for multiple factsheets.

 Steps -- Multiple Factsheet
 ---------------------------
 1. **Step:** Start application with